Adri6336/pybudget/README.md

 ## Windows

-To get pybudget to run on your Widnows PC, do the following:
+To get pybudget to run on your Windows PC, do the following:

 1. Install the lastest version of [Python](https://www.python.org/).
 2. Download the pybudget script.